vra/flopth/README.md

 # flopth
 A simple program to calculate the FLOPs of Pytorch models, with cli tool and API.

 flopth can run in CPU mode and GPU mode. multi-gpu is also supported.
-Also, flopth support extra parameters in model's `forward` function.
+Also, flopth supports multiple inputs in model's `forward` function.
 Besides, flopth support python3.5, while some other tools only support python3.6+.

 # Features
  - Support Python3.5+
  - Both CPU and GPU mode are supported
  - Multi-GPU mode is supported
- - Support extra parameters in module's `forward` function
+ - Support multiple inputs in module's `forward` function

 # TODOs
- - [ ] Support multiple inputs
+ - [x] Support multiple inputs
  - [ ] Support more modules

 # Installation